Performance Metrics¶

 event_counter.close();

-The required hardware events (e.g., cycles and instructions for CPI) are configured automatically if not already being measured.
+perf-cpp configures the required hardware events automatically (e.g., cycles and instructions for CPI) if not already being measured.

 Creating Custom Metrics¶